jessepav/lacygoill-wiki-backup/awk/awk.md

     │ = += -= *= /= %= ^=     │ Assignment                                   │
     └─────────────────────────┴──────────────────────────────────────────────┘

-## Which mnemonic device can I use to remember the *regex* operators in decreasing order of precedence?
+## Which mnemonic device can I use to remember the *regex* operators in descending order of precedence?

 GQPSC ANCA EB E